rubensa/Mattermost-LDAP/README.md

 ## Limitation
 This module has been tested on Centos 7, Fedora and Ubuntu with PostgreSQL.

 Others operating systems has not been tested yet but should work fine.

-MySQL has not really been tested so it is possible there is some bugs with.

 ## To do list
  * Gathering LDAP config
- * Add CSS to make a beautiful interface for Oauth server
- * Create an associated Puppet module
  * Change Gitlab button
  * Security audit

-## Thanks

-I wish to thank my company and my colleagues for their help and support.
-Also, I thank Brent Shaffer for his Oauth-server-php project and its documentation.

 ## Known issues
  * LDAP authentication failed